tjwald/high-perf-ML/README.md

 * This simulates training, and batched inference - However, my issue was serving dynamic queries in spike loads.
 * You can definitely take many of these optimizations and apply them to the python solution.
 * In a dynamic server setting, you will find that these benchmarks scale very well in C# but not in python.
 See `InferenceOrchestrator<TInference, TQuery, TResult>`
-* The more CPU logic in the inference algorithm surrounding the underlying model, the better these benchmarks favour C# even with all the optimizations applied to python.
+* The more CPU logic in the inference algorithm surrounding the underlying model, the better these benchmarks favor C# even with all the optimizations applied to python.
 * There are many Gen 0 allocations in the current solution.
 This is due to how `Tensor<T>` is implemented, and is under discussion in [PyTorch & HuggingFace Custom Models Migration Story](https://github.com/microsoft/semantic-kernel/issues/9793)